Galois descent for higher Brauer groups: Preliminary Results

-which means that the corresponding map with integral coefficients is an isogeny of Abelian groups.
+(ignoring weights).
+This means that the corresponding map with integral coefficients is an isogeny of Abelian groups.
 Both statements \ref{l} and \ref{no-l} then follow from the comparison isomorphism between singular and \'etale cohomology.
 Now suppose that $k$ has positive characteristic.
 Then, to prove statements \ref{l} and \ref{no-l}, note that by the main result of \cite{D2} we have an isomorphism:

 Since $H^{*}_{\text{\'et}} (\overline{X}, \zit_{\ell})$ is a finitely generated $\zit_{\ell}$ module, it follows that the corresponding map with $\zit_{\ell}$ coefficients is an isogeny of $G_{k}$-modules.
-To obtain the corresponding statement for $H^{*}_{\text{\'et}} (\overline{X}, \hat{\zit})$, we use the Lefschetz standard conjecture to obtain a correspondence
+To obtain the corresponding statement for $H^{*}_{\text{\'et}} (\overline{X}, \hat{\zit}')$, we use the Lefschetz standard conjecture to obtain a correspondence